istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 And that’s it!
 It’ll give you any recommendations that apply.

-For example, if you forgot to enable Istio injection (very common issue), you would get the following warning:
+For example, if you forgot to enable Istio injection (a very common issue), you would get the following warning:

 {{< text plain >}}
 Warn [IST0102](Namespace/default) The namespace is not enabled for Istio injection.
 Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection
 {{< /text >}}

-Note that ‘x’ in the command is because this is currently an experimental feature.
+Note that `x` in the command is because this is currently an experimental feature.

 ## Analyzing live clusters, local files, or both

-The scenario in the ‘getting started’ section is doing analysis on live cluster.
+The scenario in the ‘getting started’ section is doing analysis on live clusters.
 But the tool also supports performing analysis of a set of local yaml configuration files, or on a combination of local files and a live cluster.

 Analyze a specific set of local files: